 -

-Add the peak-time charge between 4–7pm.
+Add the peak-time charge between 4pm and 7pm.

 -

-So a £123/MWh slot at 10am becomes ~28.4p/kWh, while at 5pm it rises to ~40.4p/kWh.
+So a £123/MWh slot at 10am becomes roughly 28.4p/kWh, while at 5pm it rises to about 40.4p/kWh.

-Reverse Engineering Indicative Wholesale Electricity Prices from Agile
+Recreating Wholesale Prices from Octopus Agile Data

 Indicative Wholesale Electric, Agile Import and Agile Outgoing (last 7 days)